playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 You're able to do this using `npm i -g @angular/cli`.
 You'll want to make sure you're using the latest version if you already have it pre-installed.

-Now that we have that covered, let's generate our project!
+Now that we have that covered let's generate our project!

 ```
 ng new my-scully-blog
 ```

 We'll want to choose `y` when it asks us to add routing.
 The second question that will be raised is regarding what flavor of CSS you'd like.
-I like `SCSS` so I chose that, but you're free to select any of the options that you deem fit for your blog.
+I like `SCSS`, so I chose that, but you're free to select any of the options that you deem fit for your blog.

 If we pause here and run `ng serve`, we'll find ourselves greeted with the default generated app screen from the Angular core team upon visiting the `localhost:4200` URI in our browser.